awsdocs/aws-systems-manager-user-guide/doc_source/change-templates-tools.md

 1. Create a JSON file on your local machine with a name such as `MyChangeTemplate.json`, and then paste the content for your change template into it\.
 **Note**
-Change templates use a version of schema 0\.3 that does not include all the same support as for Automation documents\.
+Change templates use a version of schema 0\.3 that does not include all the same support as for Automation runbooks\.

    The following is an example\.
 **Note**